 Leaving kids home alone for the first time (or longer times, or with siblings) comes with a weird mix of worry and freedom.
 More than 30 moms shared the age when they started leaving kids home alone, the rules they put in place and the ways they make sure kids can reach them or others in a world where home phones are rare.
-But every decision related to leaving kids home alone should start with a good understanding of your child rather than what other parents do or say.
+But deciding what age kids can stay home alone should start with a good understanding of your child rather than what other parents do or say.

 My earliest memories of being home alone start in the fourth grade.
 I rode the bus home by myself and reveled in having the house to myself, lounging on the powder blue couch watching the soap operas my parents never let me watch.
 (I was responsible, but I wasn’t perfect.)

 My youngest sister is 10 years younger than me, and we have very different personalities.
 She hated being home alone.
 At the same age that I stayed home feeling free and oh-so-grown up, she felt lonely and scared when she found herself home alone.

 At What Age Can Kids Stay Home Alone?